Best Laptops for Mechanical Engineering Students

 Processor Matters Most

-Your processor determines how fast your simulations run, how quickly your 3D models render, and how responsive your CAD software feels.
+Your processor determines how fast simulations run, how quickly 3D models render, and how responsive CAD software feels.
 For mechanical engineering, prioritize multi-core performance.
 An Intel Core i7 (11th gen or newer) or AMD Ryzen 7 is the sweet spot.
 The i9 and Ryzen 9 are better but cost significantly more.
 Avoid anything below an i5 or Ryzen 5.
-It’ll bottleneck you in your junior and senior year courses when projects get complex.
+It’ll bottleneck you in junior and senior year courses when projects get complex.

 Dedicated GPU vs Integrated Graphics